ros2/tsc_working_group_governance_template/README.md

 To request introduction of a new subproject, add a list item to the "Subprojects" section and open a Pull Request to this repository, following the default Pull Request Template to populate the text of the PR.

-At the next meeting, the PR will be reviewed, and merged on unanimous agreement from Approvers.
+PR will be merged on unanimous approval from Approvers.

 ### Subproject changes

 Modify the relevant list item in the "Subprojects" section and open a Pull Request to this repository, following the default Pull Request Template to populate the text of the PR.

-At the next WG meeting, the PR will be reviewed, and merged on unanimous agreement from Approvers.
+PR will be merged on unanimous approval from Approvers.

 ### Deprecating subprojects